substance/legacy-docs/blog/the-state-of-substance/content.md

 ## The Substance Article

 The Substance Article serves as a reference implementation for Substance-based document formats.
 In the current version there is support for most common content types, such as paragraphs, headings, images, lists and tables.
 It provides a document manipulation API for Javascript as well as view compontents and default styles, individually for each content type.
-With [Substance.Nodes](github.com/substance/nodes) we are a providing a common set of reusable content types, which can be easily adapted by users.
+With [Substance Nodes](http://github.com/substance/nodes) we are a providing a common set of reusable content types, which can be easily adapted by users.

 One example is the [Lens Document Format](http://lens.substance.io/#lens/lens_article), which adds support for domain specific content, such as rich figures, citations and supplemental materials.